-Sleep in style: new UK hotels and places to stay
+Sleep in style: UK’s best new hotels and accommodation

 A new art and design-led hotel will be coming soon to Manchester’s vibrant Village neighbourhood.
 Housed in an early 20th century warehouse on the corner of Chorlton Street and Canal Street, Leven Manchester is open for its soft launch in October.

 Previously used as a cotton warehouse and more recently a brewery and comedy club, the 33,000 sq ft property has had an extensive interior and exterior reimagining.
 The hotel will have 42 rooms and phase two of its launch will include a cocktail bar and restaurant space.
 Nightly rates will start from £89 in a “Life Size” room, and from £299 in a “Living The Dream” two-bedroom duplex Penthouse suite.

 Following a multi-million pound renovation The Westminster London is now open and operating as an independent hotel under Hilton’s Curio Collection portfolio.
 As well as the 464 rooms and suites, the hotel also features a 24-hour gym on the 13th floor and a number of event spaces.
 Food and beverage options include the vibrant STK Steakhouse restaurant and Bao Yum, a new dining concept offering a selection of “bao-centric” items.
 Nightly room rates at The Westminster London start from £165 room-only and are based on two sharing.

 Fairmont Windsor Park